-- Peel and cut the onions into thin half-moon slices.
+- Peel and slice the onions into thin half-moon slices.

-- Cook over low heat for about 20 minutes, stirring occasionally to prevent it from burning.
-After this time, the onions should be soft, translucent, and reduced in size by about half.
+- Cook over low heat for about 20 to 30 minutes, stirring occasionally to prevent it from burning.
+After this time, the onions should be soft, translucent, and reduced in size by half.

-- Add the remaining ingredients: brown sugar, balsamic vinegar, wine, and mustard seeds (or powder).
-Cook for 1 hour, or until most of the liquid has reduced.
-Stir occasionally to check if it isn’t sticking to the bottom of the pan.
+- Add the remaining ingredients: brown sugar, balsamic vinegar, wine, and mustard seeds (if using).
+Cook over low heat for 1 hour, or until most of the liquid has reduced.
+Stir occasionally to prevent the chutney from sticking to the bottom of the pan.
 The chutney should be thick and have a dark caramel color.

 - Place into sterilized jars.
-Keep it well closed in the fridge.
+Keep it in the fridge, or can it.

-You can substitute red onions for yellow onions.
+- You can substitute red onions for yellow/sweet/white onions.